banner image

 Do I need approval?

-Before you undertake any development or building works, you will need to determine what approvals you require.
+Before you carry out any development or building works, you'll need to find out what approvals are required.

-If you have been bushfire-impacted and are planning on rebuilding or repairing your home, special exemptions and support is available.
+If you've been impacted by bushfires and are planning on rebuilding or repairing your home, support is available to help you during this difficult process.

 NSW Planning Portal: frequently asked questions